alphagov/govuk-design-system/src/community/design-system-day/index.md

 -->

-## 2 days of talks and workshops
+## Two days of talks and workshops

-Join us for this year's edition of the GOV.UK Design System's flagship event!
+Join us for the GOV.UK Design System's flagship event!

 Design System Day 2023 is a 2-day conference to collaborate and share knowledge about design systems with like-minded people, covering topics like accessibility, community and decision-making.
 It's a space for anyone using design systems in government to share ideas and developments, learn from colleagues, and spark conversations on related topics.